-Figure 14: Palaeogeographical reconstruction showing the provenance terrains exposed across the northern Indian Plate in the Lower Cretaceous Epoch able to provide detritus to the Cretaceous depositional systems.
-The underlying data has a depth to top basement map which is calibrated with gravity and magnetic data which has been linked with seismic and well data for the Barmer Basin (Kothari et al., 2015; Dolson et al., 2015).
+FIGURE 14 Palaeogeographical reconstruction showing the provenance terrains exposed across the northern Indian Plate in the Lower Cretaceous Epoch able to provide detritus to the Cretaceous depositional systems.
+The underlying data have a depth to top basement map which is calibrated with gravity and magnetic data which has been linked with seismic and well data for the Barmer Basin (Dolson et al., 2015; Kothari et al., 2015).